 Pan cooking in an easy way of preparing your favourite foods in a wood-fired oven.
 From steamed mussels in white wine, to seared scallops with peas and pancetta, to freshly fried eggs for breakfast or even baking an apple tarte tatin, pan cooking over charcoal is an easy cooking method that you will master in a woodfired oven in no time.
-Here's our step-by-step guide to pan cooking in your wood-fired oven:
+Here's our step-by-step quide to pan cooking in your wood-fired oven:

-Follow the instructions on how to light a Fuego wood-fired oven and get your oven up to a temperature of around 225-250°C using kiln dried wood that has a moisture content of less than 20%.
+Follow the instructions on how to light a Fuego wood-fired Using your metal peel or spade, move the hot embers to oven and get your oven up to a temperature of around one side of the oven and allow your oven's temperature 225-250°C using kiln dried wood that has a moisture to drop down to 180-200°C ready for pan cooking your content of less than 20%. foods.
+Heat your pan in the oven or over some embers and once its hot start cooking.
+Make sure you are wearing a heatproof glove to handle your pan and beware of the 2.
+Prepare your foods high temperatures.